do you want what i have got?

 KELLY BARKER is thrilled to be working with this incredible team and making theatre in such crazy times.
 This show has long been one of her favourites.
 She has been stage managing for 18 years and has worked for most theatre companies in Vancouver, including 12 seasons as the Mainstage Assistant Stage Manager at Bard on the Beach.
 Since 2017, Kelly has been the Artistic Associate at The Cultch.
 Special thanks to the hard-working team at The Cultch who have brought this show to your screens.
 And special thanks to craigslist for all the furniture.

 BARRY MIROCHNICK is a Vancouver-based drummer and multi-instrumentalist (also plays guitar, bass guitar, and pineapple shaker).
 Barry has performed, toured, and recorded with many singers, composers, and songwriters, both local and international.
 He has also been busy in Vancouver’s theatre scene since 2012, performing in Arts Club Theatre’s productions do you want what I have got? a craigslist cantata and Onegin.
-Barry also played in Neworld Theatre’s King Arthur’s Night, five of the past six East Van Pantos (and soon this year’s too!), and is currently involved in Rice and Beans Theatre’s upcoming production Made In Canada.
+Barry also played in Neworld Theatre’s King Arthur’s Night, six of the past seven East Van Pantos (including the most recent Panto Come Home!), and is currently involved in Rice and Beans Theatre’s upcoming production Made In Canada.

 BILL RICHARDSON writes for children and adults.
 Forthcoming from Running the Goat Books and Broadsides is Hare B&B, with illustrations by Bill Pechet.
 He lives in Vancouver.

 AMANDA SUM is a performer and creator dancing between theatre and music.
 She holds a BFA from Simon Fraser University.
-Recent credits include: East Van Panto: Pinocchio (Theatre Replacement), Double Happiness: Detour This Way (Nancy Tam & Robyn Jacob/Music on Main/Neworld/plastic orchid), Chicken Girl (rice&beans), and The Wolves (With A Spoon/Rumble/Pacific).
+Recent credits include: East Van Panto: Pinocchio and Panto Come Home!
+(Theatre Replacement), Double Happiness: Detour This Way (Nancy Tam & Robyn Jacob/Music on Main/Neworld/plastic orchid), Chicken Girl (rice&beans), and The Wolves (With A Spoon/Rumble/Pacific).
 Equipped with an all-female team and Asian female band, Amanda released her debut indie-pop singles, Groupthink and Mary Shelley, this fall.
 The first item Amanda purchased on Craigslist was a toy cat keyboard for $5.
 It retails for $50!!!
-Up next, Amanda will perform in Panto Come Home!, present a piece at Theatre Replacement’s PushOFF, and continue making arrangements for an upcoming full-length album.
+Amanda’s pop-up book concert, New Age Attitudes: Live in Concert is currently being presented at Theatre Replacement’s PushOFF Festival (Feb 2-6).
 Amanda sends thanks to her family and friends, and looks forward to the day where lobby mingling can exist again.
 Antics and updates can be found on Instagram @amanduhsum, or her website amandasum.com.

 AMANDA TESTINI is a performer, choreographer and director based on the unceded territories of the Musquium, Squamish, and Tsleil-Waututh Nations.
-Some of her recent credits include Barber of Seville (assistant director/Vancouver Opera), Miss Bennet: Christmas at Pemberley (‘Lydia Wickham’/Arts Club), East Van Panto: Pinnochio (choreographer/Theatre Replacement), Love Bomb (‘Justine’/shameless hussy productions).
+Some of her recent credits include Barber of Seville (assistant director/Vancouver Opera), Miss Bennet: Christmas at Pemberley (‘Lydia Wickham’/Arts Club), East Van Panto: Pinnochio and Panto Come Home! (choreographer/Theatre Replacement), Love Bomb (‘Justine’/shameless hussy productions).
 She’s also worked at the Belfry Theatre, Bard on the Beach, Savage Society, Axis Theatre, Theatre Kelowna, Theatre Under the Stars, Carousel Theatre for Young People, and the Firehall.
-Coming up, she’ll be choreographing Panto Come Home!
 Amanda is a Jessie Award nominee and a graduate of Studio 58.
 Big thanks to The Cultch for creating a theatre season during a pandemic, to Ami, Veda, Kelly, Barry and the cast, to the amazing tech team, and, especially, to you at home for watching!

 ANDREW WHEELER is overjoyed to be back in a theatre.
 Stay safe.
 Hug those you can.
 Be of good courage.